Student Charter

 What facilities are there for students exceptionally talented in sports or the arts?

 A number of provisions are available for students who are exceptionally talented in sports or the arts.
-For more information about this, get in touch with the coordinator for students exceptionally talented in sports and arts or look at Regulations for Top Talent in Sports or the Arts.
+For more information about this, get in touch with the coordinator for students exceptionally talented in sports and arts or look at Regulations for Top Talent (in Dutch).

 What facilities are available for student entrepreneurs and where can I find information about them?

-Any student who has a business (or wishes to start one) may find information about relevant facilities from the Research & Impact department.
-More information on the facilities for student entrepreneurs can be found on the Radboud University website.
+Any student who has a business (or wishes to start one) may obtain information about relevant facilities from the Research & Impact department.
+More information on the facilities for student entrepreneurs can be found on the website of Mercator Launch.

 Financial support for students